thekosiguy/Portfolio-Website/README.md

 ---

-Built with attention to accessibility, performance, and user experience.
+Built with attention to accessibility, performance, security, and user experience.